Skip to main content

 Protocols for Female Hormonal Balance

-For women, hormonal optimization is often focused on navigating the complex transitions of and post-menopause.
+For women, hormonal optimization is often focused on navigating the complex transitions of perimenopause and post-menopause.
 Symptoms can be wide-ranging, including hot flashes, mood swings, irregular cycles, low libido, and changes in body composition.
 A foundational protocol often involves bioidentical hormones, including progesterone and, in many cases, a low dose of testosterone.

 Progesterone is crucial for balancing estrogen, improving sleep, and providing a calming effect.
 Testosterone, even in small amounts, can be highly effective for restoring energy, mental clarity, and sexual desire.